bob123456678/TrainControl/Readme.md

 - Start TrainControl and within the Settings tab, click on "Choose Local Data Folder", then select the path to your folder
 - The static local layout will now be shown in the Layout tab

+If no CS2 is detected and no static layout is manually selected, TrainControl will automatically initialize a demo layout at startup.
+A binary program (Windows-only) is bundled for complete editing support, and accessible via the "Edit" button within the Layout tab.

-If you change the local files, clicking on "Sync with CS2" will update the layouts.
+If you change the local files, clicking on "Sync with CS2" from the Tools tab will update the layouts.
 This effectively lets you customize the layout even without a CS2.
 Some users might find this easier than inputting data into the CS3 UI.

 Some sample files are included in the `cs2_sample_layout` folder.

-From v2.0.0, if no CS2 is detected and no static layout is manually selected, TrainControl will automatically initialize a demo layout at startup.
-A binary program (Windows-only) is bundled for complete editing support, and accessible via the "Edit" button within the Layout tab.

-Expanded support for CS3 layouts is planned for the future.
+As the CS3 has its own web-based UI which can be used as an alternative, native support for CS3 layouts is currently under consideration.

 ## Running TrainControl